NAFTeam/NAFF/docs/src/Guides/5 Components.md

 Introducing components, aka Buttons, Selects, soon Text Input Fields.
 Components can be added to any message by passing them to `components` in any `.send()` method.

-They are organised in a 5x5 grid, so you either have to manage the layout yourself, or use `spread_to_rows()` where we organise them for you.
+They are organised in a 5x5 grid, so you either have to manage the layout yourself, use `spread_to_rows()` where we organise them for you, or have a single component.

 If you want to define the layout yourself, you have to put them in an `ActionRow()`.
 The `components` parameter need a list of up to five `ActionRow()`.